Woman seeks dissolution of marriage over alleged battering | TODAY.NG

-A house wife, Mrs Comfort Oshanupin, on Thursday urged the Customary Court in Oye-Ekiti in Ekiti to dissolve her 10 years marriage with one Seun Dada, over alleged battering.
+A house wife, Mrs Comfort Oshanupin, on Thursday urged the Customary Court in Oye-Ekiti in Ekiti to dissolve her 10 year-old marriage with one Seun Dada, over alleged battering.

 The 30-year-old mother of two was seeking separation on the grounds of alleged frequent fighting and beating.